jenkinsci/dependency-check-plugin/README.md

 Dependency-Check Jenkins Plugin
 ==============================

-Dependency-Check is a utility that attempts to detect publicly disclosed vulnerabilities contained within project dependencies.
-It does this by determining if there is a Common Platform Enumeration (CPE) identifier for a given dependency.
-If found, it will generate a report linking to the associated CVE entries.
+Dependency-Check is a utility that identifies project dependencies and checks if there are any known, publicly disclosed, vulnerabilities.
+This tool can be part of the solution to the OWASP Top 10 2013: A9 - Using Components with Known Vulnerabilities.
+This plug-in can independently execute a Dependency-Check analysis and visualize results.

 The Dependency-Check Jenkins Plugin features the ability to perform a dependency analysis build and later view results post build.
 The plugin is built using [analysis-core] and features many of the same features that Jenkins static analysis plugins offer, including thresholds, charts and the ability to view vulnerability information should a dependency have one identified.